NerdHamel/kubernetes/README.md

 #### Persistent Volumes
 ---
 Persistent volumes (PVs) allow containerized applications to store their state (files, configuration, cache) in a persistent way either on the host or somewhere in the cloud.
-In order to run COGNIGY.AI you need to create persistent volumes so deployments (and pods) can mount persistent volumes by issuing so-called ``persistent volume claims``.
+In order to run COGNIGY.AI you need to create persistent volumes so pods (defined by deployments) can mount persistent volumes by issuing so-called ``persistent volume claims``.

-Have a look at the contents of ``core/volumes`` and inspect all of the following PVs:
+Have a look at the contents of ``core/volumes.dist`` and inspect all of the following PVs:
 - flow-modules-nfs.yaml
 - nlp-config-nfs.yaml
 - nlp-models-nfs.yaml
 - redis-persistent.yaml
 - stateful-mongo-server.yaml
---> add new NLP local volume!

-You will need to adjust the ``server`` and the ``path`` part within the NFS configuration within all of these PVs objects.
-The value of the ``storage`` capacity can also be adjusted, in case you need more for your use-case.
+The reason why we named this directory ``.dist`` is the fact, that you definitely need to change these files before you apply them to your cluster.
+You should not update those files in the future when Cognigy provides new files for a new release.
+Simply create a copy of the folder and name it ``volumes``.
+Do all of your modifications within the ``volumes`` folder and leave ``volumes.dist`` untouched.

+We essentially have grouped them and are using ``NFS`` for some of those volumes (they have the ``-nfs`` prefix in their names).
+The other volumes for ``redis-persistent`` and ``mongo`` use local volumes that are persistent on one of the hosts directly.

+Be sure to exchange the ``server/path`` pair within the ``-nfs``-prefixed files as well as the ``machine-name`` (#change me!) for your local volumes.

 If you finished all of your adjustments, deploy the PV objects into your cluster:
 ```